 Can occur after clipping or grooming

-Certain breeds such as Shah Pei and poodle are prone to the problem.
+Certain breeds, such as the Chinese Shar-Pei and Poodle, are prone to the problem.

 However, red bumps are just a symptom and there can be other explanations, such as: